-HOMEMADE PASTE.
-The taste in my mouth on Valentine’s Day is not Godiva chocolate, but the humble flour-and-water adhesive my mother concocted in the kitchen each February.
+In my memory, Valentine’s Day doesn’t taste like Godiva chocolate, but like the humble flour-and-water adhesive my mother concocted in the kitchen each February.

 My sisters and I would gather around the kitchen table with pink and red construction paper, white paper doilies, and boxes of those hard-as-cement conversation heart candies.
 Then my mother would pour flour into an aqua melamine cereal bowl, dribble in a little water, and stir up the glop.
 Ostensibly, it was an edible way to glue homemade valentines together.
 Probably, it was simply easier than piling six little girls into the car and heading out to buy a bottle of Elmer’s Glue-All.